hato54/Indexer/README.md

-Siple program to control a indexer table, using a steppermotor.
+Simple program to control a indexer table, using a steppermotor.